|

 | Cai | Unified CLI interface for multiple AI models, enabling chat/code generation. | GitHub |

-| AIChat | Multi-provider LLM CLI assistant with REPL; works across Unix systems. | GitHub |
+| AIChat | Multi-provider LLM CLI assistant with REPL; works across Unix systems.
+Supports Anthropic Claude as a backend. | GitHub |

 | ShellGPT | Python-based CLI for generating shell commands, code, and explanations. | GitHub |